dnalencastre/fi-devops-challenge/README.md

 ### Automated scaling

-Automated pod autoscaling can be achieved with the `HorizontalPodAutoscaler`.
+Automated pod autoscaling could be achieved with the `HorizontalPodAutoscaler`.
 The decision regarding which metrics to use triggering the autoscalling would need further studie.

 Automated node autoscaling could be achieved via GKE's autoscaler.